Introduction to Cluster Algebras. Chapter 7: Minimal triple diagrams

 We place $b$ boundary vertices on the boundary $\partial\mathbf{D}$ and label them $1,\dots,b$ clockwise.
 Next to each boundary vertex~$v$, we mark two endpoints of the future strands: a source endpoint that precedes $v$ in the clockwise order and a target endpoint that follows~$v$ in this order.
 We know which source is to be matched to which target by the strand permutation~$\pi$.
-Each such pair of endpoints divides the circle~$\partial\mathbf{D}$ into two intervals.
+The source and target of a given strand divides the circle~$\partial\mathbf{D}$ into two intervals.
 Let us partially order these $2b$ intervals by inclusion and select a \emph{minimal interval~$I$} with respect to this partial order.

 We start constructing the triple diagram by running a boundary-parallel strand~$S$ along the interval~$I$, introducing a triple crossing for each pair of strands that need to terminate in the interior of~$I$, as shown in \cref{fig:standard}.
 There will always be an even number (possibly zero) of strands to cross over, so the construction will proceed without a hitch.